hyperlambda/hyperlambda.github.io/posts/2015-10-11-hlist-map-in-scala.md

 Mapping over an HList
 ======

-One of "not exactly trivial" operations is to map over such data structure.
-It has to match the input type with all types in the HList and apply the given function to the matching elements.
+One of the "not exactly trivial" operations on an HList is to map over it.
+To do so, it has to match the input type with all types in the HList and apply the given function to the matching elements.
 Resulting type is a modified HList, with some elements replaced by the given function.

 A mapper can be defined as: